 He kept his eyes on the tickets a moment longer, then put them aside, still smiling broadly, shaking his head.
 He opened the envelope again and pulled out the photo, the smile pausing for a moment, his eyes widening.

 He thought he'd lost this.

-The smile faded, but in awe, not apprehension, as John stared at the picture of himself and Tricia.
+The smile faded as John stared at the picture of himself and Tricia.
 It had been taken in Afghanistan, long before he'd been shot and pensioned off back to London.
 So long ago.
 Ten years now, it must be, he realized with a jolt.
 At least.

 It was his favourite picture of them together, the one he'd always kept nearby the entire time he'd been home and she'd still been over there.
-As a reminder that his friend was still alive, still the same Tricia, still all right and healthy and safe.
+As a reminder that his friend was still alive, still the same Tricia, still alive and healthy and safe.

 John didn't even remember when the picture had been taken, or where precisely.
 They were both dressed in their fatigues, outside somewhere, the sky a blazing blue behind them, the sun hitting the building they were leaning against, bathing it in bright yellow light so that the bricks baked in the heat, radiating off of them in waves.
 Tricia had her head thrown back, laughing, and John was in the act of doubling over, almost looking at the camera, his face split with a grin, eyes bright, tears running down his cheeks from the edges of his eyes.

 He couldn't even remember what had been so funny, but he could remember they'd ended up leaning against each other, gasping against the laughter, trying to reassert some semblance of dignity, but failing each time.

 Those moments had often hit so unexpectedly, small oases of joy in the midst of the war.